Alan Kovski © 2013 | All Rights Reserved

 Do Androids Dream of Electric Sheep?
 (1968), by Philip K. Dick.
 A portrait of a decayed America where almost nothing is natural and the environment is ruined.
 Many of its people are androids, and many animals also are androids.
 Movie version Blade Runner 1982.

 Stand on Zanzibar (1968), by John Brunner.
-It dramatizes overpopulation, and despite the title it is set mostly in a dystopian America.
+It dramatizes overpopulation, set mostly in a dystopian America.
+Modernism in form.

 Path to Savagery (1969), by Robert Edmond Alter.
 A post-apocalyptic novel that like many others is about survivors in lawless conditions after a global war.
 It becomes a well-written thriller.
 Published posthumously.